ortus-boxlang/boxlang-docs/language/operators.md

     .setData( rc.id ?: "" )
 ```

-{% hint style="danger" %}
-Please note that we have seen inconsistencies in both Adobe and Lucee engines regarding the implementation of this operator.
-I would avoid using it in Adobe 2018 as it is broken in several cases.
-{% endhint %}

 ## Function Operators

 In BoxLang, functions can act as operators as well, as you can use the results of the function call as the operands.  **Function arguments can also act as expressions, and you can even pass more functions into functions as arguments or even return functions from functions.
 Now that's a fun tongue twister.**